-Recently the team has shifted into another gear with the next installment of CNC generated art with the work that can be seen on “The Lilly” and “The Hibiscus” guitars made by Robbins Acoustics.
+Recently the team has shifted into another gear with the next installment of CNC generated art that can be seen on “The Lilly” and “The Hibiscus” guitars made by Robbins Acoustics.
 These are another level of artistic expression made possible by technology.
 From the tip of the peg head to the bottom of the back stripe this is a unique expression formed between the efforts of the artist, the technician and the team.

 Development of artistic expression through the collaboration of the artist and the technician is an ongoing experience.
 One event feeds the other; or to coin the phrase, “if this then that”.
 When the process is a team effort, the people contributing multiply the possibilities.

 This collaboration is as old as Lutherie itself.
 The iconic period of violin making in Carmona Italy is well documented as being not just a team effort but also a communal one.
 Craftsman specialized in many facets of the process that founded the most iconic violins ever made.
 It's this harmonic balance that’s the inspiration we live for.

 "The levels of execution in Tyler Robbins Hibiscus and Lilly guitars are only a piece of the puzzle.
 There were many inspirations that paved the way and there are many possibilities still in the works".

 “Sound and Science” was made for the 2014 Grand Rapids Michigan ArtPrize celebration.
 The team’s original idea was to produce something that was pure Michigan by coupling the skills of our Luthiers with the shop’s technology and innovation.
 The Galloup Sound Profiling Software would be used to analyze the tone woods, the CNC would cut the guitar to the exact specifications for tone, response and appearance as determined by the software, then it would all be skillfully crafted by the team.